 The soup was a small disappointment though as it was very light and almost bland.
 The ingredients did absorb the tomato flavours leaving the soup less desirable.
 It definitely did not satisfy my tomato soup cravings.

 By the end of my meal, I was curious about the heating pack and took a look at it and saw this bloated packet where most of the water has already evaporated.
 The heating pad was lukewarm to the touch and although when you press it, it still sizzles a little bit.
 As I was paranoid about setting my apartment’s rubbish chute on fire, I decided to soak the heating pad in tap water for another good 10 mins to make sure it was no longer generating heat.

 Overall, I do think this is a very innovative idea and might appeal to some people with busy schedules and have not time to cook or buy fresh food.
-Personally, I would stick to their soup base packs instead and cook my own instant noodles or soup pot with it as the taste resembles the one soup in the restaurant much more compared to the self heating pot.
-Another reason why I will not purchase it anymore is really due to the health hazards of the heating pad – I did some research and found out that most heating pads uses lime powder which reacts chemically with water to produce heat very fast.
-In laboratory tests, the fumes given out during these chemical reaction is not very good for health so I am not sure what it does to the food cooked within the same container.
-The item did not taste good enough for me to risk testing what it does to my health on a long term basis.
+Personally, I would stick to their soup base packs instead and cook my own instant noodles or soup pot with it as the taste resembles the soup in the restaurant much more compared to the self-heating pot.
+Another reason why I will not purchase it anymore is really due to the health hazards of the heating pad – I did some research and found out that most heating pads use lime powder which reacts chemically with water to produce heat very fast.
+In laboratory tests, the fumes given out during this chemical reaction are not very good for health so I am not sure what it does to the food cooked within the same container.
+The item did not taste good enough for me to risk testing what it does to my health on a long-term basis.
 For people who say it is good for travelling or camping as the only thing you need is water but I seriously will not waste precious luggage space for this.
 Therefore, my verdict is that this is indeed a gimmick and not worth it.